Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 In a pilot study, 99 patients referred from a general hospital accident and emergency department were seen by a community psychiatric nurse (CPN) using a time series design.
 They were categorized into those patients having a previous psychiatric history and those with none.
-The level of service use for the 6 months immediately prior to CPN intervention, 6 months following referral, and 6 months of follow‐up indicated a very high level of psychiatric and general medical service use by this group.
-Referral to the CPN was associated with substantial reduction in the demands on other ser/ices made by the group with previous psychiatric history.
-The group with no previous history showed a decrease in total service usage at follow‐up.
-Copyright © 1987, Wiley Blackwell.
-All rights reserved
+The level of service use for the 6 months immediately prior to CPN intervention, 6 months following referral, and 6 months of follow-up indicated a very high level of psychiatric and general medical service use by this group.
+Referral to the CPN was associated with substantial reduction in the demands on other services made by the group with previous psychiatric history.
+The group with no previous history showed a decrease in total service usage at follow-up.

 DOI